 Hereford College of Art (Textile Design).

-Lindy uses a white fleck stoneware from Valentine's Clays.
-She makes her own slip colours and glazes, uses metal oxides for added decoration and fires in an electric kiln to cone 9.
+Lindy uses a white fleck stoneware and a standard porcelain from Valentines clays.
+She makes her own coloured slips, glazes and the coloured porcelain for the Agateware collection.
+She fires in an electric kiln to cone 9.

 December 2010 - London Potters Morley Gallery Exhibition